 Many climate modeling research groups have developed and used single-column models (SCMs) as tools for parameterization development.
 These SCM efforts have sometimes not been published in the open scientific literature, remaining instead as technical reports in the “grey literature.”
 ARM has historically been a significant source of support to the small community of SCM modelers, by providing research grants, observational data, and computational resources.
-In particular, observational data from the ARM Southern Great Plains (SGP) site has been a major stimulus to the development and use of SCMs.
+In particular, observational data from the ARM Southern Great Plains (SGP) site has been a major stimulus to the development and use of SCMs because of the wealth of available measurements.
 The ARM success with research involving SCMs has encouraged several modeling groups to make their own internally developed SCMs publicly available, sometimes with professionally programmed and well-documented codes.
 The NCAR climate modeling group, for example, has made single column versions of its global climate models available for many years.

 A great deal of experience has been gained in using single-column models with ARM data, and over time, the role of SCMs in climate research has been expanded and clarified.
 SCMs clearly have a valuable place in the hierarchy of modeling approaches which is needed to improve the realism and trustworthiness of climate models.
 Of course, a wide variety of techniques has long been employed to test and validate physical process parameterizations in both weather and climate models.
 One straightforward method is to compare the results of full three-dimensional GCM simulations, using different parameterizations, against global observations.
-Another is to carry out numerical weather prediction (NWP) experiments initialized with realistic data and to compare the effects of different parameterizations on short- and medium-range forecast skill.
-Both of these approaches have provided valuable information.
-However, carrying out a carefully coordinated model parameterization intercomparison program with 3-dimensional models, even when the same basic model is used as the vehicle, is time-consuming and computationally expensive.
+Another is to carry out numerical weather prediction (NWP) experiments initialized with observations and to compare the effects of different parameterizations on short- and medium-range forecast skill.
+Both of these approaches are important.
+However, carrying out a carefully coordinated model parameterization intercomparison program with 3-dimensional models, even when the same basic model is used as the vehicle, is time-consuming and computationally intensive, especially when the parameter space is large.
+Because the SCM has only one space dimension (vertical), it is very fast, and it is practical to explore large segments of parameter space by making hundreds or even thousands of integrations, which is impossible with a full GCM.

 1.2 Early studies using SCMs